NALTP/Rules/README.md

       - (iv) General Manager (GM): GMs are not playing members of their roster.
 GMs do not receive preliminary picks and each GM receives the same number of TagCoins for the draft.
     - (d) For each team in NALTP there will be a single official Co-Captain and any number of unofficial Co-Captains to be finalized after the draft.
 The official co-captain may be changed at any point during the season with the notification of the CRC.
     - (e) Co-captains are responsible for assisting the captain in team management, scrimmages, and anything else requested of them by the captain.
 Co-captains may be responsible for filling out forms on behalf of their captain with fair warning from the CRC.
-  - (2) Captain duties
+  - (2) Captain duties:
-    - (a) Captains are responsible for the following
+    - (a) Captains are responsible for the following:
-      - (i) Drafting their team
+      - (i) Drafting their team,
-      - (ii) Managing the team roster
+      - (ii) Managing the team roster,
-      - (iii) Declaring a default time for their team and home server if applicable
+      - (iii) Declaring a default time for their team and home server if applicable,
-      - (iv) Representing their team to the CRC
+      - (iv) Representing their team to the CRC,
-      - (v) Locating/creating team graphics
+      - (v) Locating/creating team graphics,
-      - (vi) Organizing scrimmages
+      - (vi) Organizing scrimmages,
-      - (vii) Electing one member of the CRC for the following season
+      - (vii) Electing one member of the CRC for the following season and
       - (viii) Anything else required or requested of them by both the CRC and their team
-    - (b) Co-Captains are responsible for assisting the captain and filling in for them when they are unavailable
+    - (b) Co-Captains are responsible for assisting the captain and filling in for them when they are unavailable.
     - (c) Captains may change who their co-captain is at any time by notifying the CRC.
   - (3) Eligibility and restrictions:
     - (a) Any player not banned from NALTP is eligible to apply for captaincy or co-captaincy unless otherwise announced by the CRC.